ymeillier/06-gemini-xml-gen/README.md

+Purpose is to test the ability to create draw.io diagrams with Gemini after first tinkering with the look of the diagram in gemini.

 Had gemini create an infographic of the control plane access method for GKE based on the documentation link [https://docs.cloud.google.com/kubernetes-engine/docs/concepts/network-isolation](https://docs.cloud.google.com/kubernetes-engine/docs/concepts/network-isolation)

 ![](./assets/README/file-20251121115827049.png)